apache/horaedb-docs/docs/src/en/operation/observability.md

 Save the following configuration into the `prometheus.yml` file.
 For example, in the `tmp` directory, `/tmp/prometheus.yml`.

-Two CeresDB http service are started on localhost:5440 and localhost:5441.
+Two HoraeDB http service are started on localhost:5440 and localhost:5441.

 ```yaml
 global: